 A critical and popular success on both sides of the Atlantic.

 “Betrayal is an exquisite play, brilliantly simple in form and courageous in its search for a poetry that turns banality into melancholy beauty.” - Newsweek

 An outstanding Broadway success, this ingeniously devised thriller builds steadily in menace and suspense until the final, breath-stopping moment of its unexpected ending.

 “A most superior thriller… from its; first blood-curdling scream, a first-class example of its genre” – NY Times

 Viewing age: age 10 and up.
 General public ticket sales: April 25, 2016 Ticket: Adult $24; Senior $19; Student $17 Auditions: Monday, April 11 & Tuesday, April 12 at 7:00pm.
+Click here to see the audition notice.
 [Drama/Thriller]

 The 39 Steps

 July 15 – 31, 2016